Purely Inseparable Galois theory I: The Fundamental Theorem: Preliminaries

 \subsection{Chain complexes}

 Let $R$ be an ordinary commutative ring. \begin{notation}[Chain complexes] We write $\mod_R$ for the derived $\infty$-category \mbox{of the ring $R$}. \mbox{Its objects} are represented by chain complexes of $R$-modules $ \ldots \rightarrow M_1 \rightarrow M_0 \rightarrow M_{-1} \rightarrow \ldots$ (cf.\ \cite[Definition 1.3.5.8]{lurie2014higher}), or equivalently by $R$-module spectra \cite[Remark 7.1.1.16]{lurie2014higher}). \end{notation} Given $M\in \Mod_R$, let $\pi_i(M) $ be the $i^{th}$ homology group of the corresponding chain complex, or equivalently the $i^{th}$ homotopy group of the corresponding $R$-module spectrum. \begin{remark}[Basic properties of $\Mod_R$] We recall several basic facts from \cite[Chapter 1, 7]{lurie2014higher}. \begin{enumerate} \item The homotopy category $h\Mod_R$ of $\Mod_R$ is equivalent to the classical derived \mbox{category of $R$.} In particular, $\Mod_R$ should not be confused with the category of ordinary $R$-modules.
 However, $\Mod_R$ can be equipped with a natural $t$-structure, the heart of which recovers ordinary $R$-modules as chain complexes concentrated in \mbox{degree zero (cf.\ \cite[Definition 7.1.1.13]{lurie2014higher}).} \item The full subcategory $\Mod_{R,\geq 0}$ of connective objects for this $t$-structure consists \mbox{of all $M$ with} $\pi_i(M)=0$ for $i<0$, i.e.\ by all chain complexes with vanishing \mbox{homology in negative degrees.} \item In fact, $\Mod_{R,\geq 0}$ can be obtained by freely adjoining sifted colimits, i.e.\ filtered colimits and geometric realisations, to the ordinary category of finitely generated free $R$-modules.
-To this end, we use the $\mathcal{P}_\Sigma$-construction, which sends an $\infty$-category $\mathcal{C}$ to the $\infty$-category $\mathcal{P}_\Sigma(\mathcal{C})$ of finite-product-preserving functors from $\mathcal{C}^{op}$ to \mbox{spaces, c.f.\ \cite[Section 5.5.8]{lurie2009higher}.} \item The $\infty$-category $\mod_R$ admits a symmetric monoidal structure denoted by $\otimes_R$ (cf.\ \cite[Section 4.5.2]{lurie2014higher}), which computes the derived tensor product of chain complexes over $R$, and is traditionally denoted by $\otimes^L_R$.
-This product preserves small colimits in each entry. \item The commutative algebra objects of $(\Mod_R, \otimes, R)$ are called \mbox{\textit{$\EE_\infty$-R-algebras}.} \end{enumerate} \end{remark} We will often need two finiteness properties of chain complexes.
-For simplicity, we will only spell them out in the generality needed for our later arguments. \begin{definition}[Finiteness properties in $\Mod_R$] Let $R$ be an ordinary Noetherian \mbox{commutative ring.} A chain complex $M\in \Mod_R$ is said to be \begin{enumerate} \item \textit{perfect} if it can be represented by a finite complex of finitely generated free $R$-modules; \item \textit{almost perfect} if it is bounded below and each $\pi_i(M)$ is a finitely generated $R$-module; \item \textit{of finite type} if each $\pi_i(M)$ is a finitely generated $R$-module. \end{enumerate} Write $\Pperf_R, \APperf_R, \Mod_R^{\ft} \subset \Mod_R$ for the full subcategories spanned by these families of modules. \end{definition} \begin{remark} One can also develop this theory for $R$ equal to the sphere spectrum, in which case we recover the symmetric monoidal $\infty$-category $\Sp$ of spectra.
-Any ordinary ring gives rise to a commutative algebra object in $\Sp$, its Eilenberg-MacLane spectrum, and $\Mod_R$ is equivalent to the $\infty$-category of modules over this $\EE_\infty$-ring.
-We will not need this perspective in our work. \end{remark}
+To this end, we use the $\mathcal{P}_\Sigma$-construction, which sends an $\infty$-category $\mathcal{C}$ to the $\infty$-category $\mathcal{P}_\Sigma(\mathcal{C})$ of finite-product-preserving functors from $\mathcal{C} ^{\op}$ to \mbox{spaces, c.f.\ \cite[Section 5.5.8]{lurie2009higher}.} \item The $\infty$-category $\mod_R$ admits a symmetric monoidal structure denoted by $\otimes_R$ (cf.\ \cite[Section 4.5.2]{lurie2014higher}), which computes the derived tensor product of chain complexes over $R$, and is traditionally denoted by $\otimes^L_R$.
+This product preserves small colimits in each entry. \end{enumerate} \end{remark} We will often need two finiteness properties of chain complexes.
+For simplicity, we will only spell them out in the generality needed for our later arguments. \begin{definition}[Finiteness properties in $\Mod_R$] Let $R$ be an ordinary Noetherian \mbox{commutative ring.} A chain complex $M\in \Mod_R$ is said to be \begin{enumerate} \item \textit{perfect} if it can be represented by a finite complex of finitely generated free $R$-modules {\mbox{(cf.\ \cite[Definition 7.2.4.1]{lurie2014higher})}}; \item \textit{almost perfect} if it is bounded below and each $\pi_i(M)$ is a finitely generated $R$-module {\mbox{(cf.\ \cite[Definition 7.2.4.10 and Proposition 7.2.4.17]{lurie2014higher} or} also \cite[I. 2]{berthelot225seminare} or \cite[066E]{stacks-project}, where this notion is called `pseudo-coherent'}); \item \textit{of finite type} if each $\pi_i(M)$ is a finitely generated $R$-module. \end{enumerate} Write $\Pperf_R, \APperf_R, \Mod_R^{\ft} \subset \Mod_R$ for the full subcategories spanned by these families of modules. \end{definition}